ppathi3/neuralbody/README.md

 3. The results of visualization are located at `$ROOT/data/render/female3c` and `$ROOT/data/perform/female3c`.

-### Training on People-Snapshot

-Take the training on `female-3-casual` as an example.
-The command lines for training are recorded in [train.sh](train.sh).

-1. Train:
-    ```
-    # training
-    python train_net.py --cfg_file configs/snapshot_exp/snapshot_f3c.yaml exp_name female3c resume False
-    # distributed training
-    python -m torch.distributed.launch --nproc_per_node=4 train_net.py --cfg_file configs/snapshot_exp/snapshot_f3c.yaml exp_name female3c resume False gpus "0, 1, 2, 3" distributed True
-    ```
-2. Train with white background:
-    ```
-    # training
-    python train_net.py --cfg_file configs/snapshot_exp/snapshot_f3c.yaml exp_name female3c resume False white_bkgd True
-    ```
-3. Tensorboard:
-    ```
-    tensorboard --logdir data/record/if_nerf
-    ```

 ## Run the code on ZJU-MoCap

 Please see [INSTALL.md](INSTALL.md) to download the dataset.

 We provide the pretrained models at [here](https://drive.google.com/drive/folders/1yR2KauFaM7kvQgsdlS_qsj9u9Y9qu9C-?usp=sharing).

-### Potential problems of provided smpl parameters

-1. The newly fitted parameters locate in `new_params`.
-Currently, the released pretrained models are trained on previously fitted parameters, which locate in `params`.
-2. The smpl parameters of ZJU-MoCap have different definition from the one of MPI's smplx.
-    * If you want to extract vertices from the provided smpl parameters, please use `zju_smpl/extract_vertices.py`.
-    * The reason that we use the current definition is described at [here](https://github.com/zju3dv/EasyMocap/blob/master/doc/02_output.md#attention-for-smplsmpl-x-users).

-It is okay to train Neural Body with smpl parameters fitted by smplx.

 ### Test on ZJU-MoCap